giovinazzo-kevin/Ergo/README.md

 - Lambdas & Higher-Kinded Predicates
 - Dynamic Predicates

-Initially a purely interpreted language, Ergo is now (optionally) compiled down to IL.
-This enables all sorts of optimizations, and makes Ergo competitive with native C# code in cases where the interpreter overhead would be a deal-breaker.
-In fact, Ergo comes with three _execution modes_, each an improvement over the previous one:
-- Interpreted: the slowest, but safest mode.
-Implements recursive backtracking through a IEnumerable interface and has to resolve each goal through the knowledge base every time.
-- Executed: a good mix between Interpreted and Compiled.
-Performs static analysis on a query or hook and compiles them to an intermediate execution graph that can be optionally further optimized.
-  - Built-ins can optimize their own execution graphs, sometimes even optimizing themselves away in the process.
-  - This is where, forr instance, optimizations that propagate constant unifications or remove dead unifications are performed.
-  - The interface is otherwise similar to that exposed by the Interpreted mode, and goals that can't be optimized will be called through the interpreter.
-- Compiled: the fastest, but least safe mode.
-Takes an optimized execution graph and compiles it down to IL.
-Uses a stack-based virtual machine instead of the usual IEnumerable-like interface.
-  - Built-ins can emit their own IL.
-If they don't, then a virtual call to a wrapper that calls them in interprerted mode will be generated.
-    - This is usually fine, especially if the built-in doesn't call dynamic goals.
-But now the most heavily-used built-ins, like `unify/2` can generate their own IL to optimize away the enumerator state machine.
-  - Dynamic goals will still be resolved in interpreted mode through a wrapper much like built-ins that don't emit their own IL.

 ## Roadmap
 At the time of writing, Ergo is a ~~fully interpreted~~ **partially compiled** toy language with much room for optimization.